acryptos/docs.acryptos.com/faq.md

   When this happens, all the tokens gained from performance and withdrawal fees are first transferred to BNB, and then to ACS.

-  Then the ACS is distributed to the ACS Vault stakers.
+  Then the ACS is distributed to the ACS Vault stakers (acsACS holders).

-### 5. How the Venus strategies work?
+### 5. How does the Venus strategies work?

 * By supplying assets and borrowing the same asset to resupply with.

   Example: Supply BNB, borrow BNB, supply more BNB, borrow more BNB, and repeat.

-  With this method you are earning both supply and borrow rewards, with minimal liquidation risk as we are using a single asset.
+  With this method we are earning both supply and borrow rewards, with minimal liquidation risk as we are using a single asset.

 ### 6. Why does the APR on some Vaults show weird numbers?